learning-web/learning-web.github.io/_expeditions/physics_from_finance.md

 ---
 layout: post
-title: "No-Nonsense Classical Mechanics"
+title: "Physics from Finance"
-slug: classical_mechanics
+slug: physics_from_finance
-permalink: /classical_mechanics/
+permalink: /physics_from_finance/
 description: "The goal is to understand the key ideas behind gauge theories by using a simple analogy."
 dat: "14.05.2020"
 organizator: "Jakob Schwichtenberg"